-Whether you want to track paid or organic search performance, here is where you can see a summary of your domain’s visibility, estimated traffic, and average position for every keyword you’re tracking.
+Whether you want to track paid or organic search performance, the Position Tracking Overview tab is where you can see a summary of your domain’s visibility, estimated traffic, and average position for every keyword you’re tracking.
 Tracking both your paid and organic keywords can give you the full picture of your site’s visibility on search.

 There is also a Rankings Overview at the bottom of the report where you can identify you and your competitor’s positions and manage the keywords in your campaign.
-Use the anchor links below to jump to a specific section.
+Use the table of contents to the right to jump to a specific section.

-The first thing you’ll see when you open your Position Tracking project will be the Visibility Trend chart.
+The first thing you’ll see when you open the Overview tab will be the Visibility Trend chart.